adarshch2603-cyber/Python-Tute-Dude-Assignments/README.md

 ## Note

-This repository is intended for educational purposes and to demonstrate the learning progress of Divyansh Goenka in the Tutedude Python course.
+This repository is intended for educational purposes and to demonstrate the learning progress of Adarsh Hiremath in the Tutedude Python course.